DanG-sudo/azure-network-protocols/README.md

  1. Understanding Network Security Groups (NSGs)

-Define NSGs: Clearly explain that NSGs are used in Azure to control inbound and outbound traffic to and from Azure resources (like VMs).
+NSGs are used in Azure to control inbound and outbound traffic to and from Azure resources (like VMs).
-Explain Scope of NSGs: Describe how NSGs can be applied to:
+NSGs can be applied to:

     Subnets: Securing multiple VMs within a subnet.
     Network Interfaces (NICs): Securing specific VMs within the same subnet.